OkidNorbert/Personalised-AI-Basketball-Skill-Analysis-System./README.md

 - Data anonymization and privacy protection protocols
 - Institutional approval from Uganda Christian University
 - Transparent communication of system capabilities and limitations

+### Deployment Considerations

+**Development Environment:**
+- System developed and trained using NVIDIA RTX 4080 Super GPU
+- High-performance hardware enables faster model training and iteration
+- GPU acceleration significantly reduces training time for VideoMAE fine-tuning

+**Deployment Flexibility:**
+- **GPU Deployment**: Optimal performance for real-time analysis (recommended for production)
+- **CPU Deployment**: Functional for inference, suitable for resource-constrained environments
+- System architecture designed to automatically detect and utilize available hardware
+- Can be deployed on university laboratory computers, cloud services, or dedicated servers

+**Commercial Use:**
+- This is an academic research project developed as a Final Year Project
+- Future commercial deployment and pricing models are not yet determined
+- Current focus is on validation and proof-of-concept at UCU
+- For inquiries about future deployment or commercial use, please contact the project team

 ## 📚 Additional Documentation